-The Server Consolidation Utility automates key tasks, such as migrating users and their trustee assignments, assigning passwords, and migrating the NetWare or Microsoft\ Windows\ NT\ file system data to Novell Open Enterprise Server (OES) NetWare or Linux servers in an eDirectoryTM tree.
+The Server Consolidation Utility automates key tasks, such as migrating users and their trustee assignments, assigning passwords, and migrating the NetWare or Microsoft Windows NT file system data to NetWare servers in an eDirectory tree.
 This automation eliminates the need to choose from various utilities that would help you perform these tasks individually.